lee-kode/training_notes/PSM-1.md

 * Development Team members should not change often (escpecially during a Sprint).
 * Scrum is effective for a 3 to 9 member dev team.

+### Self-organising Development Team
+* Boost to creativity
+* Team and project committment
+* Accuracy of estimates
+* New teams starting a project:
+  * Scrum master to ensure the team understands the rules of Scrum and the DoD (definition of done)
+  * Each team member introduce themselves and give brief background of the skills and work history
+  * Product Owner discusses the project, product, history, goals and context.
+Answers any quetions.

+### Development Team Considerations
+* Bring the team together and let them self-organise
+* Existing teams can decide how they want to self-organise
+* Multiple Scrum Teams:
+  * Large projects can use a scaled model
+  * Multiple scrum teams are _not_ common
+  * Adding new teams won't affect current productivity
+  * Teams should be self-forming based on Vision and Scrum rules
+  * All teams need a _common_ Defition of Done (DoD)
+  * All teams should have same Sprint start date
+  * 1 Prouct Owner and 1 Product Backlog

+### Definition of Done
+* Development team should deliver additional _features_ in a _useable_ state that _compliment_ those delivered in previous iterations.
+* You cannot break what has already been done.
+* If the team _can't_ finish all Spring Backlog items:
+  * They do not include the items in the current Spring increment
+  * They do not show it in the Sprint Review
+  * Must be returned to the Product Backlog for the Product Owner to decide what to do